thisisfaizi/Woocommerce-Image-Upload-Addon-Free/QUICK-START-GUIDE.md

 **A:** No!
 All data is preserved.
 Upgrade is seamless.

 ### Q: Can I downgrade from Pro to Lite?
-**A:** Yes, but you'll be limited to 1 product configuration again.
+**A:** Yes, but you'll be limited to single product configuration at once.

 ### Q: Do customers need accounts to upload?
 **A:** No!
 Guest upload is supported in both versions.